dcunited001/te-xel-io/app/posts/2015-04-01-oh-i-have-this-stellar-startup-idea-worth-millions-just-kidding-april-fools.md

 So, where does that leave me?  !@#$'ing McDonalds, that's where.
 As *intelligent, creative and insightful* as I am, businesses don't really need *that*.
 Execution is everything, as someone who has several autistic traits, I'm unfortunately "difficult" to work with.
 In other words, I'm [mostly] completely incapable of executing on my own ideas.
 And instead, I'm trapped by them.
 I have a notebook full of ideas that I'd love to work on and every month, I see my own ideas popping into reality.
 Not that my ideas are being stolen -- they're just destined to exist because they're !@#$'ing good ideas.
 But I'm so passionate about building them in my own head, that it's difficult for me to pay attention to the world around me.

-### I Can Execute on These Ideas, but I Need Help

-#### &#x2605; I need to not be in Roanoke Virginia -- sorry Roanoke.
-And it doesn't help that I get bullied out of every job I seem to get.
-#### &#x2605; I need someone that help help balance my strengths and weaknesses.
-Say, a team of cofounders or something, which is like impossible to find in Roanoke.
-Seriously, this has been the main impediment: finding other people who (1) believe in me AND (2) are available to work on a project.
-#### &#x2605; I need a technology community that I can be a part of.

 Steve Jobs would have been nothing, if not for the people around him.
 This is true of many famous people, in business and entertainment.

 ### Everyone Loves to Idolize Steve Jobs